Inductees By Class

 - 1994 Football Team

 Mark Halvorson (coach) will posthumously be inducted into the De La Salle Athletics Hall of Fame.
 Mark was named the head varsity wrestling coach at De La Salle in 1999 and led the school’s program until 2020 when he died suddenly of a heart attack at the age of 57.
-In his 21 years as the head coach of the De La Salle wrestling program, he led the school to 11 North Coast Section championships, while sending nearly 100 Spartans to state meets, where they claimed 23 medals and two individual state championships (Peyton Omania ‘18 in 2018, Kyle Parco ‘19 in 2019).
+In his 21 years as the head coach of the De La Salle wrestling program, he led the school to 11 North Coast Section championships, 13 NCS Dual Championships, and two top-4 finishes at the CIF State Championships, while sending nearly 100 Spartans to state meets, where they claimed 23 medals and two individual state championships (Peyton Omania ‘18 in 2018, Kyle Parco ‘19 in 2019).
 He also coached for Team USA Wrestling in Singapore, Mexico, and Brazil, and in 2016 he was selected as a Greco-Roman volunteer coach on Team USA for the 2016 Summer Olympic Games in Rio de Janeiro.

 Noah Merl ’01 was a standout soccer player for De La Salle for three seasons (1998-2001), earning two First Team All-BVAL selections.
 A team captain of the 2001 North Coast Section championship team, he was named to the All-Contra Costa Times Team following his junior and senior seasons.
 Noah played college soccer at UC Berkeley (2001-04) where he was a three-time All-Pac 10 selection, a three-time Pac-10 All-Academic honoree, and a three-year team captain.
 After being selected in the third round of the 2005 Major League Soccer Draft by the San Jose Earthquakes, and missing the 2006 season, he played three seasons with the Seattle Sounders (2006-08), winning a United Soccer League (USL) Championship in 2007, before finishing his playing career with the Seattle Wolves of the Premier Arena Soccer League (PASL).

 Travis Pfeifer ’97 excelled as an offensive and defensive lineman at De La Salle, earning three varsity letters.
 Travis was named a Prep All-American by PrepStar, which ranked him as the sixth-best offensive lineman in the region.
 Following his All-American senior season, he earned First Team All-State, All-City, All-League, All-East Bay, and All-Bay Area honors as an offensive lineman.
 Additionally, he was selected as the City Player of the Year, the East Bay co-Offensive Player of the Year, and the North Coast Section Defensive Player of the Year.
 He helped De La Salle win three straight Division I state championships (1994-96), as the Spartans were 38-0 during that stretch.
 As a sophomore, he was part of the 1994 football team that won the program’s first national championship.
 As a junior, he earned First Team All-City, All-League, All-County, and All-East Bay honors, helping the 1995 Spartans to a number-four national ranking.
 As a senior, the 1996 football team ranked second nationally at the end of the year.
-He earned a full scholarship to play football at Stanford University, where he was a three-year letter winner at nose guard and was a member of the Cardinal’s 2000 Rose Bowl team.
+He earned a full scholarship to play football at Stanford University, where he was a three-year letter winner at nose guard and defensive tackle and was a member of the Cardinal’s 2000 Rose Bowl team and 2001 Seattle Bowl team that ranked 11th in the country.

 Jason Price ’06 was a three-year standout on the De La Salle varsity track and field team.
 During his senior season, he posted the third-fastest 400m time in school history (48.28) and finished second at the North Coast Section Meet of Champions.
 He also ran the first leg for the Spartans’ 4x400m relay team, which set a school-record time of 3:17.27, before finishing first at the NCS MOCs in 2006.
 After De La Salle, Jason attended the University of Southern California (USC) where he was a member of the track and field team for four seasons.
 A team captain as a junior and senior, he was an Academic All-American in 2010 and a two-time All-American as part of USC’s 4x400m relay team, placing fifth at the 2010 and seventh at the 2009 NCAA Division I Outdoor Track and Field Championships.
 He graduated from USC in 2010 with a degree in Business Administration and as a Presidential Scholar.
 Jason also graduated from Harvard Business School in 2018 and has been on the boards of various sports-related organizations, including founding Crossover Into Business while at Harvard, a non-profit that helps professional athletes accelerate their business careers and impact their communities.